Joffre Lakes Hike Guide: Summer & Winter Trail Tips

 You can go backcountry camping at Upper Joffre Lake, if you have a valid camping permit.
 Winter camping is allowed but only for prepared and experienced campers.

-Can I swim in the lakes?
+Can I swim in Joffre Lakes?

 Yes, if you’re brave enough.
 These are alpine lakes with glacier water, so the water is really cold, even in summer.

-- 3 Days in Vancouver: A Complete Guide for First Timers
+- 3 Days in Vancouver

-- 15 Day Trips from Vancouver: How to Explore Without a Car
+- 15 Day Trips from Vancouver

-- The Best 7 Snowy Winter Hikes Near Vancouver
+- 7 Snowy Winter Hikes Near Vancouver